TheMrityunjayPathak/TheMrityunjayPathak/README.md

 • Database : I can work with MySQL, a popular database system to handle and retrieve data effectively.

-• BI Tool : I'm proficient in using Microsoft Power BI, a tool that helps in turning data into actionable insights through interactive visualizations.
+• Interactive Visualizations : I can also work with Plotly, a powerful graphing library for Python that allow us to create interactive and engaging plots for visualizing data.

 • Version Control : I'm familiar with Git, which helps in keeping track of changes in code and collaborating effectively with a team.